scikit-hep/scikit-hep/doc/about.rst

 The software package defines a set of five *pillars*, which are seen to embrace all major topics involved in a physicist's worlk.
 These are:

-  * Datasets: data in various sources, such as ROOT, Numpy/Pandas, databases, wrapped in a common interface.
+  * **Datasets**: data in various sources, such as ROOT, Numpy/Pandas, databases, wrapped in a common interface.
-  * Aggregations: e.g. histograms that summarize or project a dataset.
+  * **Aggregations**: e.g. histograms that summarize or project a dataset.
-  * Modeling: data models and fitting utilities.
+  * **Modeling**: data models and fitting utilities.
-  * Simulation: wrappers for Monte Carlo engines and other generators of simulated data.
+  * **Simulation**: wrappers for Monte Carlo engines and other generators of simulated data.
-  * Visualization: interface to graphics engines, from ROOT and Matplotlib to maybe even d3 or plot.ly.
+  * **Visualization**: interface to graphics engines, from ROOT and Matplotlib to maybe even d3 or plot.ly.

 Core team
 ---------